-Falling in love can be exciting.
+Relationship Facts are Falling in love can be exciting.
 The sky is bluer.
 Colors look brighter.
 Obstacles vanish.
-The whole world seems to be a more beautiful place because of the new-found love.
+The whole world seems to be a more beautiful place because of new-found love.
 Although all of this is true, it is also true that some of those feelings are occurring because of chemicals released in the brain.
-Although the science of falling in love isn’t very romantic, it is actually quite fascinating.
+Although Science Facts About Love isn’t very romantic, it is actually quite fascinating.
 Let’s take a look at these lesser-known facts about love that prove that love is no lesser than a super.

 33 Love Facts That Will Amaze You

 Along with love and marriage comes a longer life.
 According to a study that was published in the Journal of Marriage and Family, married individuals were 58% less likely to die over an 8-year period, compared to the ones who never got married (1).

 2. Love And Lust Affect Different Areas Of The Brain

 One-night stands do not automatically result in a fairy tale romance.
 Studies show that being in love activates those regions in the brain that are connected to empathy (2).
 However, lust is connected to different areas of the brain – mainly those associated with motivation and reward.